 The Cleveland Clinic Administrative Fellowship Program application process will take place annually between June and September.
 Cleveland Clinic will be accepting applications for the 2024-2025 fellowship year until 11:59 PM ET on September 8, 2023.

 - Master’s degree (MBA, MHA, MPH, MHSA) or equivalent course work from a U.S. based university.

-Qualified applicants have a Masters degree (MBA, MHA, MPH, MHSA) or equivalent course work completed from a U.S. based university.
-Preferred applicants hold a Masters degree from a program accredited by the Commission on Accreditation Healthcare Management Education (CAHME); however, applications from non-CAHME programs will be accepted for review.
-The 12-month program is a post-graduate training program, beginning immediately upon completion of a healthcare related graduate degree.
+- Preferred applicants will have a degree from a program accredited by the Commission on Accreditation of Healthcare Management Education (CAHME); however applications from non-CAHME programs will be accepted for review.

 Cleveland Clinic does not discriminate in admission, employment, or administration of its programs or activities, on the basis of age, gender, race, national origin, religion, creed, color, marital status, physical or mental disability, pregnancy, sexual orientation, gender identity or expression, genetic information, ethnicity, ancestry, veteran status, or any other characteristic protected by federal, state or local law.
 In addition, Cleveland Clinic administers all programs and services without regard to disability, and provides reasonable accommodations for otherwise qualified disabled individuals.

-- Graduate letters of recommendation (one academic and one professional)
+- Two graduate letters of recommendation (one academic and one professional)